03/02/08 seven pounds eight ounces. At the time these were only numbers on a calendar and scale.

 My daughter was being attacked for her size from day one and there was nothing extraordinarily different about her body at any point.
 Do North Americans really need to worry about a female body at that young of an age?

-My new and intelligent doctor says Patience is just fine in her physical development.
+My new and intelligent doctor says P is just fine in her physical development.
 She eats, she plays, she’s happy.
 Try those stats on for size and go away.